-Exams: We will have four semester exams each worth 15% of your semester grade and one comprehensive final exam worth 25%.
+Exams: We will have three one-hour semester exams and one comprehensive final exam.
+Each will account for 20% of your semester grade.
 The exam dates are shown in the grade table 1 as well as the important dates table 2 at the end of this syllabus.
 Exams will be closed-book, and no use of a calculaor will be allowed.
 You may, at my discretion, be allowed to use one page of notes/formulas of your own creation during exams.
 All exams are mandatory.
 Except in the case of an excused absence (see attendance and make-up policy), a missed exam will be assigned a grade of zero.
 The following two policies relate to exam grade replacement or exemption:

-- If your course average prior to the final exam is at least 90%, you will be exempted from the final exam and will receive a course grade of A. - The numerical grade on the final exam will replace the lowest nonzero semester exam grade if it is to your advantage.
+• If your course average prior to the final exam is at least 90%, you will be exempted from the final exam and will receive a course grade of A.

+• The numerical grade on the final exam will replace the lowest nonzero semester exam grade if it is to your advantage.